zhulongcheng/platform/TRAIN.md

 Great!
 We now have the foundational transformations under our belt, `from`, `range`, `filter`, `group`, `window`, and `join`.
 By composing those transformations we can transform and shape our data to get the results we need.
+All the available transformations are documented in the Flux [Spec](https://github.com/influxdata/flux/tree/master/docs).